-Chronic renal failure can result from kidney diseases such as chronic diffuse glomerulonephritis, chronic pyelonephritis and renal amyloidosis.
-It can also be a consequence of dynamic or mechanical obstructions of the urinary tract, cardiovascular diseases, collagen, and disorders such as diabetes mellitus.
+Chronic renal failure can result from kidney diseases such as chronic diffuse glomerulonephritis, chronic pyelonephritis, and renal amyloidosis.
+It can also result from dynamic or mechanical obstructions of the urinary tract, cardiovascular diseases, collagen, and disorders such as diabetes mellitus.

 Causes of Kidney Failure

-- Strong drop in the volume of blood that can be caused by dehydration.
+- A substantial drop in the volume of blood can be caused by dehydration.

-- Excessive loss of fluids and electrolytes in the gastrointestinal tract due to vomiting or diarrhea.
+- Excessive loss of fluids and electrolytes due to vomiting or diarrhea in the gastrointestinal tract.

 - Excessive fluid loss due to extensive burns.

-- Anaphylactic shock or severe allergic reaction due to certain allergens or medications such as penicillin.
+- Anaphylactic shock or severe allergic reaction due to specific allergens or medications such as penicillin.